 What was it?
 I’d never heard or read about this illness.

-Later, I scoured the Internet and found this description from the Cleveland Clinic’s website:
+Later, I found this description from the Cleveland Clinic’s website:

-With the lungs compromised, a patient may feel like they are (barely) surviving on another planet.
+If the lungs become compromised, a patient may feel like they are (barely) surviving on another planet.
 While Hollywood may elevate that sci-fi scenario into a thrilling and/or romantic adventure, the lack of oxygen is a literal death sentence.

 How do you get IPF?